-Regional transportation planning in the RMAP Metro Area is funded primarily with Federal funds stemming from the Moving Ahead for Progress in the 21st Century Act, MAP-21 (P.L.
-112-141).
+Regional transportation planning in the RMAP Metropolitan Planning Area is funded primarily with Federal funds stemming from the Fixing America's Surface Transportation Act (FAST Act) and MAP-21.
 The details of this funding are discussed in subsequent sections of this report.
-In accordance with MAP-21 and the RMAP Year 2040 Long-Range Transportation Plan (LRTP), the overall goals of this UWP are in concurrence with the overall goals of MAP-21 and the LRTP, as listed in Chart 2, below.
+In accordance with the FAST Act, MAP-21 and the RMAP Year 2040 Long-Range Transportation Plan (LRTP), the overall goals of this UWP are in concurrence with the overall goals of FAST Act and the LRTP, as listed in Chart 2, below.